b-diggity/gitgit/README.md

 `sudo ./setup.sh`

 Be sure to leave the repo cloned!
-To update, see the udpate section:
+To update, see the update section:

 # Update
 Navigate to the cloned repo: `cd gitgit`